Tagum City National High School: History

-In 1986, Superintendent Teofilo Gomez requested the municipal government to donate the site to the DECS.
-During the time of the Superintendent Prudencio Mabanglo and Mayor Victorio Suaybaguio Jr. the request was realized bearing land title number T-62535 approved on June 19, 1989.
+In 1986, Superintendent Teofilo Gomez requested the municipal government to donate the site to the Department of Education and Culture (DECS).
+The approval was granted during the tenure of Superintendent Prudencio Mabanglo and Mayor Victorio Suaybaguio Jr., resulting in the issuance of a land title on June 19, 1989.

-TMHS was chosen as one of the two secondary schools in the Division of Davao of the Engineering and Science Education Project (ESEP) Education Institute of the Department of Science and Technology, because of its academic performance, thus the introduction of the Special Science Classes (SSC) and further improving the school's status as a science-oriented public high school.
+Tagum Municipal High School (TMHS) gained recognition as one of the two secondary schools in the Division of Davao for the Engineering and Science Education Project (ESEP) Education Institute of the Department of Science and Technology.
+This acknowledgment led to the introduction of Special Science Classes (SSC) and further enhanced the school's reputation as a science-oriented public high school.